After working as a chemist at a biotechnology company, I enjoy writing about science, travel, and gardening.

 This is the black sand beach where Johnny Depp is chased by pirates in Pirates of the Caribbean, Part II.
 The black sand and tropical foliage are the very definition of “paradise.”
-The beach is undeveloped and a short hike is required from the road if you do not have a 4 X 4 vehicle.
+The beach is undeveloped and a short hike is required from the road if you do not have an off-road vehicle.

-Secret Beach cannot be reached from the road, but must be accessed by boat.
+Secret Beach cannot be reached from the road and must be accessed by boat.
 Located near the Secret Bay boutique hotel near Portsmouth, this beach is difficult to access but well worth the effort.
 The beach is surrounded on all sides by cliffs and offers peace and solitude (providing you find a boat to take you there).

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.